Checkout simplification for prescription commerce

 Context

-Eyecare checkout is not standard e-commerce.
-In certain US states, customers are required to verify a valid prescription before purchase, and the experience differs depending on whether they’re buying glasses, contacts, or both.
+Prescription eyewear checkout is not standard e-commerce.
+In certain US states, customers are legally required to verify a valid prescription before purchase, and the experience differs depending on whether they're buying glasses, contacts, or both.
+Customers may also be purchasing for multiple family members, each with different prescriptions and verification requirements.

-Before this work, checkout supported these requirements, but at a cost.
-The flow was long, dense, and difficult to scan, especially on mobile.
-Users weren’t abandoning checkout because they lacked intent; they were slowed down by complexity that wasn’t clearly structured.
+Before this work, the flow supported all of these requirements — but at a cost.
+It was long, dense, and difficult to scan.
+Users weren't abandoning checkout because they lacked intent.
+They were slowing down, backtracking, and dropping off at the point where complexity peaked: prescription verification on mobile.

-• Allowing users to review and edit critical information without leaving checkout
+• Allowing users to review and edit critical information without leaving the flow

 Shortening Without Removing What Matters

 The flow was restructured into clearer sections with stronger visual separation.
-Shipping options were simplified and labelled more clearly, allowing users to quickly understand what’s included and make a decision without hesitation.
-This reduced scroll depth, particularly on mobile, without hurting conversion.
+Shipping options were simplified and labelled more clearly, allowing users to quickly understand what was included and move forward without hesitation.
+Scroll depth on mobile decreased without any reduction in the information available.

-A key improvement was allowing users to view prescription details directly within checkout for both glasses and contacts.
-This reduced anxiety around accuracy and removed the need to backtrack to product or account pages.
+A key improvement was allowing users to view prescription details directly within checkout, for both glasses and contacts.
+This reduced anxiety around accuracy and removed the need to backtrack to product or account pages mid-purchase.

-Prescription verification was designed as a guided task, with clear status indicators showing what’s required, what’s pending, and what’s complete, especially important for users managing prescriptions for multiple patients.
+Prescription verification was designed as a guided task, with clear status indicators showing what was required, what was pending, and what was complete.
+This was especially important for users managing prescriptions for multiple patients, where the complexity multiplied quickly.

 Outcome